James Henry Breasted Prize

 - Only books of a high scholarly nature should be submitted.
 Research accuracy, originality, and literary merit are important factors.

-- Only books bearing an imprint of 2013 will be considered.
+- Only books bearing a copyright of 2016 will be eligible for the 2017 award.

 - Nominators must complete an online prize submission form for each book submitted.